coder/coder/docs/templates/process-logging.md

 - With `envbox` workspaces, this feature will detect and log startup processes begun in the outer container (including container initialization processes).
-- Because this feature logs **all** processes in the workspace, high levels of usage (e.g., during a `make` run) will result in an abundance of output in the sidecar container.
+- Because this feature logs **all** processes in the workspace, high levels of usage (for example, during a `make` run) will result in an abundance of output in the sidecar container.
 Depending on how your Kubernetes cluster is configured, you may incur extra charges from your cloud provider to store the additional logs.